 The Second Noble Truth describes the cause of suffering: grasping.

 The Third Noble Truth offers us a way out, the end of suffering or freedom (Nirvana), and

 Meditation facilitates this journey.
-Reducing the chronic stress of our daily lives and training our minds to find the stillness.
+Thus, reducing the chronic stress of our daily lives and training our minds to find the stillness.
 Practicing being the "alert witness" to our lives as opposed to simply letting life live us day in and day out.
-When we make a habit of meditation, we are then able to reconnect and reawaken to our innermost selves and realize freedom.
+When we make a habit of meditation, we are able to reconnect and reawaken to our innermost selves and realize freedom.

 Join us at Satsang House, San Diego’s premier meditation center, to learn how to set a solid foundation of mindfulness into your daily life.
 Or consider coming to one of our classes or signing up for an online course!
 Let us help you get "un-stuck!"